Sajaex/PowerShell-Scripts/README.md

 # Useful-Scripts
-Useful scripts that have helped me through my IT career
+Useful scripts that have helped me through out my IT career